November 2012: the Royal Commission Launches

 This is in spite of the Morrison Government’s threat to remove their charitable statuses, remove tax exemptions, and prevent them from receiving future government grants if they did not join the Scheme before the deadline of December 31st, 2020.

-Jehovah’s Witness, Kenja Communications, and Fairbridge Restored Limited missed the December 31st deadline and have not made any plans to join, regardless of the punishment.
+Jehovah’s Witness, Kenja Communication, and Fairbridge Restored Limited missed the December 31st deadline.

 Such selfishness and cruelty.
 We will not stand for it.
 At Kelso Lawyers, we will find another way around to ensure you receive the compensation and acknowledgment you deserve.